 There is something about a holiday that can either escalate the highs or accelerate the lows…

-If you are struggling from an eating disorder, the struggle during the holidays is real.
-All the change in routine, forced family fun, and feelings of lack that make using a behavior seem like the best option… but I want to encourage you to use these survival tips to take a stand to take care of yourself today.
+If you’re recovering from an eating disorder, the struggle during the holidays is real.
+All the change in routine, forced family fun, and feelings of lack make using a behavior seem like the best option… but I want to encourage you to use these survival tips to take a stand and to take care of yourself today.

 Here Are Some Go-To Survival Tips For The Holiday

 ?
 Take A Time Out